Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Last Stable Circular Orbit

 In the approximation in Kerr spin and test-spin the modified binding energy reads

 where one can still identify the terms coming from the test-mass motion in a Schwarzschild spacetime.
 (Notice that the test-spin parts in the denominator were implemented by using the geometric series at first order, i.e. $1/(1-x) \approx 1+x$, to implement the correct pole structure coming from the test-spin.)
-This rational function in $\sqrt{x}$ can be taken as a starting point interpolate between test-spin modified binding energy and post-Newtonian approximate gravitating mass orbiting another gravitating mass.
+In summary, by using an approximation in Kerr spin and test-spin, we were able to construct a rational function of $\sqrt{x}$ appearing in Eq.~(\ref{Eq::eApproxKerrTS}) similar to the Schwarzschild case Eq.~(\ref{Eq::eSchwX}).
+This rational function in $\sqrt{x}$ can be taken as a starting point to interpolate between modified binding energy for a test-spin in Kerr spacetime and post-Newtonian approximate expression for a gravitating mass orbiting another gravitating mass.